instagibbs/bolts/XX-eltoo-transactions.md

 Each party in the relevant channel has an identical view of the transactions being collaboratively created.
-This means that we no longer rely on revocation and punishment transactions to enforce correctness, but on-chain claim and response periods via two types of transactions: update transactions to make a "claim" of latest transaction version, and settlement transactions to expand out payments once the delay expires.
+This means that we no longer rely on revocation and punishment transactions to enforce correctness, but on-chain claim and response periods via two types of transactions:

+1. update transactions to make a "claim" of latest channel state
+1. settlement transactions to expand out payments once challenge phase ends.

 ## Transaction Output Ordering

-The same rules for output ordering from [BOLT03](03-transactions.md#transaction-output-ordering) applies to settlement transactions.
+The same rules for output ordering from [BOLT03](03-transactions.md#transaction-output-ordering) applies to update and settlement transactions at time of signing.

 ## Rationale

-Only the settlement transaction has multiple outputs that are collaboratively built with the channel peer, therefore it can only be enforced here.

 ## Use of Taproot

-Most transaction outputs used here are pay-to-taproot<sup>[BIP341](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki#constructing-and-spending-taproot-outputs)</sup> (P2TR) outputs.
+All outputs except ephemeral anchors are pay-to-taproot<sup>[BIP341](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki#constructing-and-spending-taproot-outputs)</sup> (P2TR) outputs.
 We are ommitting all non-script related witness stack items for brevity such as control block, inner pubkeys, et al.

 A `<>` designates an empty vector as required for compliance with [BIP342](https://github.com/bitcoin/bips/blob/master/bip-0342.mediawiki)